 Please tell me you don’t believe the whole “The World is Swinging Back to 1950’s Cold Calling and Direct Mail Marketing” thing.

 Let me answer both those questions for you:

 To pretend like that is not the truth is like saying the sun won’t rise tomorrow.

 Just because YOU don’t like technology doesn’t mean you’re prospects and clients don’t like technology.
 Millennials want a relationship and they are going to seek out that relationship with whoever is willing to provide the relationship.

-Lately I’ve been reading a lot about online quote integration for independent agency websites with idea being today’s consumer wants to be able “shop” online for insurance themselves.
+Lately, I’ve been reading a lot about online quote integration for independent agency websites with the idea being today’s consumer wants to be able “shop” online for insurance themselves.

 Go back and read the last two sentences of the third paragraph of this article.
 If that is too taxing a task, (I don’t blame you), here it is again:

-“When it comes to Insurance my vision quest is destroying the mis-conception that insurance is a commodity.
+“When it comes to Insurance my vision quest is destroying the misconception that independent agents are a commodity.
 I believe technology will allow us to do that.”

-As independent insurance agents how do we differentiate ourselves from direct writers?
+As independent insurance agents, how do we differentiate ourselves from direct writers?
 What is our value statement?
-What makes doing business with a human being a more advantageous insurance experience for the consumer than doing business with a computer?
+What makes doing business with a human being more advantageous as an insurance experience than doing business with a computer?